Soham murders: Sightings

 Several members of the public reported having seen the children in the early days of the investigation.
-Mark Tuck informed investigators that as he had driven past the girls on Sand Street in Soham town centre at approximately 6:30 p.m. on 4 August, his attention had been drawn toward their Manchester United replica shirts, causing him to remark to his wife, Lucy: "Look!
+Mark Tuck informed investigators that, as he had driven past the girls on Sand Street in Soham town centre at approximately 6:30 pm on 4 August, his attention had been drawn to their Manchester United replica shirts, prompting him to remark to his wife, Lucy: "Look!
 There's two little Beckhams over there."
-A young woman named Karen Greenwood also reported seeing the girls walking "arm in arm" along College Road approximately two minutes later.
-Another woman living in nearby Little Thetford claimed to have seen two girls whose appearance and clothing matched those of Wells and Chapman walking past her home the morning after they had been reported missing.
-Police also received statements regarding a suspicious white van that had been seen in Soham on the evening of the children's disappearance.
-Investigators located and seized this vehicle from a caravan park in Wentworth on 7 August; this lead also proved fruitless.
+A young woman named Karen Greenwood reported seeing the girls walking "arm in arm" along College Road approximately two minutes later.
+Another woman living in nearby Little Thetford claimed to have seen two girls whose appearance and clothing matched those of Wells and Chapman walking past her home the following morning.
+Police also received statements regarding a suspicious white van seen in Soham on the evening of the children's disappearance.
+Investigators located and seized this vehicle from a caravan park in Wentworth on 7 August, but the lead proved fruitless.

-On 12 August, police launched an appeal to trace the driver of a four-door, dark green saloon car.
-A taxi driver stated he had seen him "thrashing his arms" as he struggled with two young girls inside his vehicle as he drove on the A142 south of Soham towards Newmarket around the time that the girls were last seen.
-This vehicle was last seen turning into the Studlands Park housing estate.
+On 12 August, police launched an appeal to trace the driver of a four-door, dark green saloon car, possibly a Peugeot 405 or Vauxhall Vectra.
+A taxi driver stated he had seen the driver "thrashing his arms" as he struggled with two young girls inside the vehicle while travelling on the A142 south of Soham towards Newmarket around the time the girls were last seen.
+The vehicle was last observed turning into the Studlands Park housing estate.

-The following evening, a jogger alerted police to two mounds of recently disturbed earth he had seen at Warren Hill, just outside Newmarket, which he speculated might have been the burial locations of the two girls.
+The following evening, a jogger alerted police to two mounds of recently disturbed earth he had seen at Warren Hill, just outside Newmarket, which he speculated might have been the burial sites of the two girls.
 An overnight examination revealed them to be badger setts.